Did you know that you can tell the temperature by counting the chirps of a cricket? It’s true! Here’s the formula:

 Example: 48 chirps /(divided by) 3 + 4 = 20° C

-You can also use either of these methods and then convert to degrees Celsius or Fahrenheit using our temperature converter.
+Use the method you prefer and then convert to degrees Celsius or Fahrenheit using our temperature converter.